 Bonnie received the prestigious Ageless Legacy Award for Excellence in Creative Aging from the Oregon Gerontology Association.
 In addition, she was named a national “TrailBlazer” by the Administration on Aging and by the National Center for Creative Aging.

-Ms. Vorenberg has led the Senior Theatre field for over 30 years with many innovations including:
+Ms. Vorenberg has led the Senior Theatre field for decades with many innovations including:

 - Wrote one of the first theses in the field

 - Edited the first anthology of new plays

 - Directed one of the first Senior Theatres to receive funding from the National Endowment for the Arts